 If you plan to replicate VMs running applications that do not support VSS, you can instruct Veeam Backup & Replication to run custom pre-freeze and post-thaw scripts for these VMs.
 The pre-freeze script quiesces the VM file system and application data to bring the VM to a consistent state before Veeam Backup & Replication triggers a VM snapshot.
-After the VM snapshot is committed, the post-thaw script brings the VM and applications to their initial state.
+After the VM snapshot is created, the post-thaw script brings the VM and applications to their initial state.

 To specify pre-freeze and post-thaw scripts for the job: